 In all honesty, we weren't originally sold on the idea of a "backpacking" chair.
 And we think that you, like us, might be wondering why you'd add something as seemingly luxurious as a chair to your already heavy pack.
 This is where this metric proves its importance.
 We were surprised to learn how much comfort could be gained for an extra pound in the pack, and now we're happy converts.
 We realize that some of you may be counting ounces in order to justify such a comfort item, so for this metric, we looked at overall weight, compactness, and packability.

-We put each product on our own scale to confirm the manufacturer's measurements, and then rolled and stuff each product into our backpacks to see how they would suit us on long days in the mountains.
+We put each product on our own scale to confirm the manufacturer's measurements, and then rolled and stuffed each product into our backpacks to see how they would suit us on long days in the mountains.

 While you may be shopping for a chair strictly for backpacking, we quickly learned that these chairs are useful in a whole host of situations.
 We found ourselves reaching for a seat almost everywhere we went, and we paid attention to which ones we gravitated towards in different environments.
 Despite similar designs, each product in this review has unique details that set it apart as a potential beach lounger, picnic partner, or musical pedestal.
-In all the individual reviews of these products, we'll give our recommendations as to the best places to plop your seat.

 A Note on User Friendliness

 This review was written based on the experiences of our testers, and we tried to be as objective as possible.
 Every product in this review is undoubtedly more comfortable than sitting on the ground, though we believe fully that some are significantly smarter purchases than others.
-We set out to get to the bottom of each product's distinct qualities to bring you a complete, comprehensive review of nine of the most popular chairs on the market today.
+We set out to get to the bottom of each product's distinct qualities to bring you a complete, comprehensive review of twelve of the most popular chairs on the market today.